 As with any link you use to other sites, you also need to be sure you’re not using keywords that don’t correspond to your site.
 Just because they’re suggested doesn’t mean they make sense or fit.
 You wouldn’t want to include “pictures of Catherine playing outside,” which is a perfectly reasonable suggestion for a smart keyword tool to offer, since “cat” can refer to a feline or be a nickname for Catherine.
 Context is critical.

 - The Content Marketer’s Guide to Keyword Research

 - Quality Over Quantity: The Balance of Keyword Usage

-- The Best Way to Track Your Keyword Rankings: An SEO Expert’s Strategy for 2019
+- The Best Way to Track Your Keyword Rankings: An SEO Expert’s Strategy

 - 3 Things We’ve Learned From Ranking For Competitive Keywords With Viral Traffic